Meeting with Japanese astronaut Akihiko Hoshide

 International Astronautics Exhibition (IAC), Paris, September 22, 2022.
 At the stand of the Japanese space agency (Jaxa), not far from asteroid samples, astronaut Akihiko (Aki) Hoshide welcomes us.
 Exclusive interview with Futura.

 Akihiko Hoshide: We have six active astronauts at Jaxa.
 We are currently in the process of selecting a few newcomers.
 We will share our experiences with new recruits.
 I do this regularly with new NASA recruits in Houston, where I work.
-I tell them about the mistakes I made.
+I tell them regarding the mistakes I made.
 It is a supplement to the training provided by the instructors.
 It’s also interesting for me because new recruits often have a different point of view.

 Akihiko Hoshide: I had the privilege of flying with Thomas Pesquet during the Crew-2 mission aboard the International Space Station (ISS) for 200 days.
 We conducted multiple experiments, technology demonstrations and scuba trips outside the station.
 We did maintenance and added components like new solar panels.
 It was great, we were seven members on board, from NASA, Russia, Thomas Pesquet and myself.
 Admittedly, we have different origins, nationalities, careers, but we worked well together with the ground crews.
 Of course, the biggest achievement was coming back safe and sound.